global-engineer/RAGIt/README.md

 If you do,

-clone -> Add your Hugging Face token to the .env file in the root directory -> go to the root directory of the project in your CLI and type
+clone -> Add your Hugging Face token to the RagIt-back/.env file in the root directory against HUGGING_FACE_TOKEN key.
+Then go to the root directory of the project in your CLI and type

 **docker-compose up --build**